darrenburns/textual-autocomplete/README.md

 https://github.com/user-attachments/assets/25b80e34-0a35-4962-9024-f2dab7666689

+`PathInputAutoComplete` has a bunch of parameters that can be used to customize the behavior - check the docstring for more details.
+It'll also cache directory contents after reading them once - but you can clear the cache if you need to using the `clear_directory_cache` method.

 ## Dynamic Data with Callbacks

 Instead of supplying a static list of candidates, you can supply a callback function which returns a list of `DropdownItem` (candidates) that will be searched against.

-This callback function will be called anytime the text in the target input widget changes.
+This callback function will be called anytime the text in the target input widget changes or the cursor position changes (and since the cursor position changes when the user inserts text, you can expect 2 calls to this function for most keystrokes - cache accordingly if this is a problem).

 The app below displays the length of the text in the input widget in the prefix of the dropdown items.